-This lectureship is sponsored by Providence Center for Health Care Ethics and honors two Providence St. Vincent Medical Center physicians: Robert Goldman, M.D. and John Berland, M.D.
+This lectureship is sponsored by Providence Center for Health Care Ethics in honor of two Providence St. Vincent Medical Center physicians, Robert Goldman, M.D. and John Berland, M.D.

 Tuesday, May 18

 Sunita Puri, MD MA speaks on how to have high-stakes discussions with patients, families and colleagues and writing the experience of medicine.

 Dr. Puri is Medical Director of the Palliative Medicine and Supportive Care Service at the Keck Hospital and Norris Cancer Center of the University of Southern California, where she also serves as chair of the Ethics Committee.
 As a clinician-educator, Dr. Puri believes that teaching primary palliative medicine across medical disciplines is essential to meet the growing need for palliative medicine in our country.
 She is committed to developing creative approaches to teaching advanced communication skills and symptom management.
 The recipient of a Rhodes Scholarship, her writing has appeared in the New York Times, the Los Angeles Times, Slate, and the Journal of the American Medical Association.
 Her debut book, That Good Night: Life and Medicine in the Eleventh Hour, was published in 2019.

 Reclaiming Language to Reclaim the Practice of Medicine

 Medical Grand Rounds | 8-9 a.m. | MS Teams

 Dr. Puri will explore how thinking of language as a tool, and communication as a procedure, can improve the approach to family meetings to discuss subjects ranging from breaking difficult news to discussing end of life care.
 She will draw upon both medical literature and fiction/nonfiction to illustrate helpful and unhelpful approaches to having high-stakes discussions with patients, families and colleagues.